La Dolce Vita: Portugal Exploration

 Cascais is teeming with cool and quaint little shops, cafes, and bars.
 Beer lovers can walk over to O’Luain’s Irish Pub for a Guinness or Kilkenny.

-Then we can stroll along the boardwalk to see classic architecture and year-round beachgoers as we pass all the pocket beaches along the Cascais-Estoril Promenade.
+Then you can stroll along the boardwalk to see classic architecture and year-round beachgoers as you pass all the pocket beaches along the Cascais-Estoril Promenade.

 Cascais is full of wonderful restaurants and shops…

-Then we continue on to our first stop at Cabo da Roca, the westernmost point of land in Europe.
+Then continue on to your first stop at Cabo da Roca, the westernmost point of land in Europe.

-Up the coastline, we’ll arrive at our oceanfront hotel in the seaside village of Ericeira.
+Up the coastline, you’ll arrive at our oceanfront hotel in the seaside village of Ericeira.
 This evening you can enjoy the quiet beach and the sunset before dinner.